 Introduction for Functional Report of Stock Exchange

-A stock market, equity market or share market is the aggregation of buyers and sellers of stocks which represent ownership claims on businesses; these may include securities listed on a public stock exchange as well as those only traded privately.
-A stock exchange is a place where, or an organization through which, individuals and organizations can trade stocks.
-Many large companies have their stock listed on a stock exchange.
-This makes the stock more liquid and thus more attractive to many investors.
+A stock market, equity market, or share market is the aggregation of buyers and sellers of stocks which represent ownership claims on businesses; these may include securities listed on a public stock exchange as well as those only traded privately.
+A stock exchange is a place where or an organization through which individuals and organizations can trade stocks.
+Many large companies have their share listed on a stock exchange.
+This makes the stock more liquid and, thus, more attractive to many investors.
 It may also act as a guarantor of settlement.